 The table it hovers above is the table we eat/read at.
 These things are synonymous.
 Dad takes the paper or magazine (Q or Empire), Mum has the G2, specifically for the quick crossword for which she will only use black biro pen despite often getting the very first answer wrong and subsequently having to do a lot of scribbling out.
 I usually have a novel there but might take the Weekend, Review or the LRB if my book is proving too difficult to prop open on the table.
 And then the shuttle moves.
-It’s a fucking eclipse.
+It’s a bloody eclipse.
 The shadows fall across the text and no amount of shifting in the chair or holding the book at a different angle can stop it dropping the night on you when it makes its next move.
 Its incessant.
 I’m not going to get up, mid-sentence, mid-plate and chop the thing down.
 I have to admit it looks good in the room (that’s the thing about our inflatables, they’re unexpected but pleasantly surprising) but it has to go.

 My optician asked me once if I see ‘floaters’; the strange lights that appear on your vision.
 Yes, I do, I know exactly what you mean, I said.

 Well, it’s nothing to worry about really, he reassured me, it only matters if what you see is like a shadow.